The Mis-Education of the Negro: Content

 When you control a man's thinking you do not have to worry about his actions.
 You do not have to tell him not to stand here or go yonder.
 He will find his 'proper place' and will stay in it.
 You do not need to send him to the back door.
 He will go without being told.
 In fact, if there is no back door, he will cut one for his special benefit.
-His education makes it necessary (Preface).
+His education makes it necessary.